Massive Open Online Course (MOOC) Market - Growth, Trends, and Forecasts (2020 - 2025)

 To understand geography trends, Download Sample Report.

-The MOOC market is moderately competitive and consists of a few major players.
+The MOOC market is moderately competitive and consists of a few significant players.
 In terms of market share, some of the major players currently dominate the market.
-However, with the growth in the innovative educational platform, new players are increasing their market presence.
-Thereby, expanding their business footprint across the emerging economies.
+However, with the growth of the innovative educational platform, new players are increasing their market presence and expanding their business footprint across the emerging economies.

 May 2020 - edX announced a global initiative to help universities facing the challenge of implementing effective online teaching and learning.
 By offering access to expertise and content for free, edX is assisting universities in creating a plan for the upcoming semester when a vast majority of campuses are likely to be closed or partially closed.
 The initial response to the COVID-19 pandemic from universities was to address the move to remote teaching quickly.